Golf Getaway in Southwest Louisiana

 Gray Plantation Hole 16.

-Make it a weekend
+Make it a Weekend

 If you are heading out to play Gray Plantation, there are several ways you can make it a weekend family getaway or buddy trip.

-For families, there are many things you need to put on your to-do list.
+For families, there are many things to put on your to-do list.
 A favorite is the Creole Nature Trail All American Road.
 It’s a great way to get up close with wildlife through a series of walking trails over the untamed marshlands near Lake Charles.
 Get your cameras ready and be prepared to see everything from alligators and birds to native swamp foliage in bloom and glimpses of Louisiana’s iconic waterways.

 There is also plenty for the kids.
 The folks over at Visit Lake Charles have a list of the Top 10 Things To Do For Kids.

-So whether it’s just one round of golf or a weekend getaway make sure you head out to southwest—or they call it, “south best” Louisiana.
-Plan your trip by starting with the folks over at Visit Lake Charles.
+So whether it’s just one round of golf or a weekend getaway, make sure you head out to southwest — or they call it, “south best” — Louisiana.